 An 18650 battery is named because it’s 18mm wide and 65.0mm tall.
 Yep, they really got creative with the naming there.
 It looks a lot like a big AA battery.
 Here’s a comparison photo I found on the internet.

 As you see, the 18650 is almost 2.75 inches tall.
 Some of them are pacakged to look like consumer batteries and some are just plain grey cylinders.
-There is a much shallower bump on the positive end and sometimes the negative end will have tiny vent holes as you can see in this picture.
+There is a much shallower bump on the positive end and sometimes one end will have tiny vent holes as you can see in this picture.

 The vent holes let the battery release a little gas if you overcharge it by mistake.
 They’re generally found in batteries intended to be installed permanently.